-In this blog I have sometimes used real-life examples as case studies of unconscious shame, from public figures such as Amy Winehouse and Michael Jackson, to others such as Vincent Tabak and Private Lynndie England who would have remained unknown except for their shame-based misdeeds; curiously, the subject of this post fits somewhere between the two.
-At the moment of his infamy, his name was splattered across the front pages of the newspapers.
+In this blog I have sometimes used real-life examples as case studies of unconscious shame, from public figures such as Amy Winehouse and Michael Jackson, to others such as Vincent Tabak and Private Lynndie England who would have remained unknown except for their shame-based misdeeds.
+Curiously, Donald Crowhurst, the subject of this post, fits somewhere between the two.
+At the moment of his infamy his name was splattered across the front pages of the newspapers.
 Yet today hardly anyone remembers him.
 Such is the self-effacing nature of shame.

 Donald Crowhurst was a participant in the ill fated 1968-69 Sunday Times Golden Globe round-the-world, non-stop sailing race.
 Much has been written about this race and its aftermath, though not—as far as I am aware—from the viewpoint of unconscious shame.